ElNaboulsi/Lebanese-FinTech-Compliance/bdl-data-sovereignty-implementation.md

 ---

 ## 🔗 References

-- Banking Secrecy Law (1956, as amended)
+- Banking Secrecy Law (1956, as amended Oct 2022) — official BDL English PDF.
+- Bank of Lebanon and the Middle East
-- BDL Circular 69/2000 - Electronic Banking
+- BDL Basic Circular 69/2000 – Electronic Banking & Financial Operations (scope & controls for e-operations).
+- Bank of Lebanon and the Middle East
+- sic.gov.lb
-- BDL Circular 144/2017 - Cybersecurity
+- BDL Basic Circular 144/2017 – Prevention of Cybercrime (cybersecurity governance/controls).
-- ISO 27017 - Cloud Security Controls
+- Bank of Lebanon and the Middle East
+- blog.blominvestbank.com
+- BDL Basic Circular 141/2017 – Recovery/Resolution planning elements (continuity, planning; useful for DR posture).
+- Bank of Lebanon and the Middle East
+- BDL Basic/Intermediate Circular 128/2013 (selected governance/outsourcing constraints; review the official Arabic/English copy before quoting).
+- Bank of Lebanon and the Middle East
+- ISO/IEC 27001 & 27017 (your baseline control source).

-- NIST 800-53 - Security Controls
+NIST SP 800-53 (supplementary, non-BDL).
 ---
+This guide reflects **our implementation approach** to meet **BDL/BCC supervisory access, Banking Secrecy obligations**, and relevant circulars (e.g., 69/2000, 144/2017).
+It does **not** introduce new legal obligations and should be read alongside the official texts. **In practice, we host secrecy-covered production data in Lebanon, avoid cross-border transfers unless a clear legal basis and explicit supervisory approval exist**, and maintain strong cybersecurity controls aligned with **ISO/IEC 27001/27017**.
+Institutions should consult BDL/BCC and legal counsel for **case-specific approvals**.

 **Document Classification:** CONFIDENTIAL
 **Last Updated:** August 2025